Here are some of the ways keywords can be used to increase traffic, visibility and conversions in 2022:

 Despite Google’s advanced language processing capabilities, keywords still play a crucial role in indexing webpages.
-So this coming year, marketers can still target keywords to drive traffic to their website.
+So this coming year, marketers can still target keywords to drive traffic to their websites.

 2. Use keywords to identify user intent

-However, users will not know the best term to use in order to bring up the exact content they want.
-So Google and other search engine’s AI platforms are increasingly able to interpret nuance and intent.
-This allows them to predict the true meaning behind a keyword search, rather than just the words used.
+However, users may only sometimes know the most relevant terms to find the exact content they seek.
+As a result, Google and other search engine AI platforms are increasingly capable of interpreting nuances and intent, allowing them to anticipate the true meaning behind a keyword search beyond just the words used.

 3. Conduct keyword research to spot easy wins

-Starting with keywords you identify as applicable to your business and your customers, these tools allow you to broaden your search to identify similar terms which could also be worth ranking for.
+Begin your research with keywords relevant to your business and customers, and use these tools to expand your search and identify similar terms that may be worth ranking for.

-In particular, you can spot pages that are within striking distance.
-These are pages that are already ranking for keywords – perhaps at the bottom of the first page, or on the second page - but not yet in top position.
-Since your page is already ranking for this keyword, it is likely that a few tweaks could improve your ranking, without the need to start from scratch.
+These tools can help you identify pages within striking distance—pages already ranking for keywords, perhaps at the bottom of the first page or on the second page but not yet in the top position.
+Since your page already ranks for these keywords, a few tweaks could likely improve your ranking without starting from scratch.

-- Does the keyword feature in the H1 tag?
+- Include the keyword in the title tag and H1 tag

-- Have you included the keyword in the schema tags?
+- Incorporate the keyword in the meta description and schema tags

 5. Use keywords to locate your target audience.

 You may have a very clear idea of the keywords you want your business to rank for.
-But that doesn’t necessarily mean it is what your customers are searching for, or that the type of content you are focussing on is the most likely to convert.
+But that doesn’t necessarily mean it is what your customers are searching for or that the content you focus on is the most likely to convert.

-For example, your product may resolve a problem that your customer has.
+For example, your product may resolve your customer's problem.
 But if your customer does not yet know your product exists, they will be searching using questions related to their problem, not the potential solution.
 These, then, are the keywords to be targeting.

 6. Adopt an increasingly nuanced approach to Keywords

 Think carefully about the content your target audience wants to find.
-This goes beyond simply the keywords they type into the search bar, but to what it is they really want to be reading.
+This goes beyond simply the keywords they type into the search bar to what it is they really want to be reading.

-And since any topic could cover various subtopics, making sure to cover your subject matter in detail is likely to attract a greater number of users, since it will answer a wider range of search queries.
-It also elevates you as an expert on your subject and increases the likelihood of the user finding all they need to know on your site, instead of bouncing.
+And since any topic could cover various subtopics, making sure to cover your subject matter in detail will likely attract more users since it will answer a wider range of search queries.
+It also elevates you as an expert on your subject and increases the likelihood of the user finding all they need to know on your site instead of bouncing.